sophmrtn/sophmrtn.github.io/_outreach/public-engagement.md

   - **"What about doing a PhD?"** A panel discussion aimed at undergraduate students considereing pursing a career in academia, organised by King's College London's Smart Medical Imaging CDT.
   - **"Dear, Undergrad Self"** A panel discussion organised by [Black In Physics](https://www.blackinphysics.org) and hosted by Brown University as part of the Black In Physics Conference during #BlackinPhysicsWeek2021.
 The event page can be found [here](https://www.blackinphysics.org/events/dear-undergrad-transition-from-undergraduate-to-graduate-student/).
   - **"Intersectionality in Physics"** A panel discussion as part of the Conference for Undergraduate Women in Physics, organised by University of Surrey, UK.
 The recording is available [here](https://www.youtube.com/watch?v=op56uaadk_M&t=1096s).

+## Featured-in articles
+- 2021:
+  - **"The school to PhD pipeline"** An article in The Voice newspaper which explores representation in academia, which can be read [here](https://www.voice-online.co.uk/news/education/2021/10/07/the-school-to-phd-pipeline/).